100 Years and Counting: The History of the PUCO

 Utility and transportation regulation began in

 In 1906 the Ohio General Assembly passed legislation restructuring the office as the Railroad Commission and expanding its duties.
-The Railroad Act increased the number of commissioners to three, provided for a small staff, and for the first time, gave the body the authority to fix reasonable and non-discriminatory rates.
-The commission was also permitted to formulate its own rules and regulations, and exercise powers incidental to its hearings, such as administering oaths and keeping records.
+The legislation, known as the Railroad Act, increased the number of commissioners to three, provided for a small staff and for the first time, gave the body the authority to fix reasonable and non-discriminatory rates.
+The commission was also permitted to formulate its own rules and regulations and exercise powers incidental to its hearings, such as administering oaths and keeping records.

-In 1911 the Public Service Commission was established by the legislature to deal with public concerns springing up outside the limited field of railroads.
-At that time, jurisdiction was extended to telephone, electric, gas, and water companies, and the commission was granted the authority to value utilities and prescribe a uniform system of accounts.
-The commission was also allowed to approve or deny the issuance of corporate securities by public utilities and railroads.
+In 1911 the Public Service Commission was established by the legislature to deal with public concerns arising outside the limited field of railroads.
+At that time, jurisdiction was extended to telephone, electric, gas and water companies and the commission was granted the authority to value utilities and prescribe a uniform system of accounts.
+The commission was authorized to approve or deny the issuance of corporate securities by public utilities and railroads.